 The FDA’s approval was based on the positive outcomes of the RA-BEACON study.

 RA-BEACON included 527 RA patients that showed inadequate responses to traditional disease-modifying anti-rheumatic drugs (DMARDs).
 The primary endpoint of the study was ACR20 response rates at week 12.

 Approximately 49% of patients treated with Olumiant showed higher ACR20 responses compared with 27% of placebo-treated patients.
 The drug provided early symptom relief after the first week and showed significant improvement in physical function compared with those on a placebo.

 RA-BUILD included RA patients that did not show any distinct response to biological therapies.
 The study included patients that had a defined or no prior treatment with methotrexate and were unaware of other traditional or biological DMARDs.

-The trial demonstrated non-inferiority of baricitnib monotherapy to methotrexate monotherapy based on ACR20 response after 24 weeks of treatment.
+The trial demonstrated a non-inferiority of baricitnib monotherapy to methotrexate monotherapy based on ACR20 response after 24 weeks of treatment.
 Baricitinib was found to be superior to methotrexate based on the ACR20 response.

-The trial demonstrated baricitinib’s superiority over placebo after 12 weeks and 24 weeks based on the ACR20 response in preventing the progressive radiographic structural joint damage.
+The trial demonstrated baricitinib’s superiority over placebo after 12 weeks and 24 weeks based on the ACR20 response in preventing progressive radiographic structural joint damage.

-Baricitinib was also found to be superior to adalimumab in demonstrating response and improvement in DAS28-hsCRP score (disease activity score calculator in RA patients) after 12 weeks.
+Baricitinib was also found to be superior to adalimumab in demonstrating response and improvement in the DAS28-hsCRP score (disease activity score calculator in RA patients) after 12 weeks.
 The benefits of treatment with baricitinib were observed and evaluated at 12, 24 and 52 weeks of therapy.